anlawyer/FastCo-Scraper/README.md

 # FastCo Article Scraper

-A web app that scrapes news from fastcompany.com and lets users save and leave comments on articles.

-The app uses Handlebars for HTML templating, Bulma for CSS, Node/Express for backend and Mongo to store the articles.
+An application that scrapes articles from fastcompany.com and allows users to save and comment on them.
+I used Cheerio and Axios to scrape the Fast Company website, and MongoDB/Mongoose to store all scraped articles, saved articles, and comments.
+I used Bulma and Handlebars.js for front-end.
+A full stack application using Node.js, Express.js, MongoDB, Bulma, Handlebars.js, JavaScript, Cheerio and Axios.

 <a href="http://g.recordit.co/7fc22zZ6X6.gif"><img src="http://g.recordit.co/7fc22zZ6X6.gif"></a>